All Episodes

 Right, right.

-But I've seen I as I said, uh yet on yesterday's show, I flew down from Burlington, Vermont, which is also a small airport.
+But I've seen, as I said, on yesterday's show, I flew down from Burlington, Vermont, which is also a small airport.

-Right, in the checkpoint, not in the in the well these ones specific checkpoint.
+Right in the checkpoint, not in the specific checkpoint.

 But yet there was like seven or eight TSA guys for, as you say, a small rural airport of no particular significance.

-There has been a huge I mean your your husband has got you say he's got eight or nine years of experience.
+There has been a huge, I mean, your husband has got, you say he's got eight or nine years of experience.

 He must be working with a lot of people who do not have anything like that experience, who are just part of this general explosion in manpower they've had.

-A few of the people that he's worked with had been there just about the same time.
+A few of the people that he's worked with have been there just about the same time.

-So uh and how do they how do they feel then about the how do they feel about the feeling business?
+And how do they feel then about the feeling business?

 Well, I haven't been able to talk to really anyone, any of the other screeners.